Nate Mason: 2017–2018 season

 Mason appeared in 31 games, all but one as a senior, and finished 2nd on the team in scoring at 16.7 points per game, while leading the team in assists at 4.2 per game and 3 pointers made with 77.
 On February 6, 2018, he set a career high with 34 points, and scored in double digits in all but 4 games.
 As a team, Minnesota struggled with key injuries and suspensions, but Mason was a bright spot in that.
 He was named an All Big-Ten Honorable Mention by the coaches and media.
 He finished 5th all time in scoring and 2nd all time in assists at Minnesota.
 After the season, he represented the Big Ten in the first 3X3U championships, in which 4 seniors who have used all their college eligibility are selected from each conference to play 3 on 3 basketball.
 He helped lead the Big Ten team to the championship, where they won $50,000 in addition to the $5,000 they had already won to split between the players.

 Professional career

 Texas Legends

 On February 4, 2019, Mason signed with the Texas Legends of the NBA G League.
 Mason scored 22 points in a loss to the Windy City Bulls on December 20.
 He missed some time in January 2020 with a shoulder injury.

 Hapoel Eilat

 On January 31, 2020, Mason signed with Hapoel Eilat of the Israeli Premier League for the rest of the season.
 Mason averaged 11.0 points per game, 3.3 assist per game and 0.7 rebounds per game.

 BC Avtodor

 He signed a two-year deal with BC Avtodor of the VTB United League on June 26, 2020.

 Guangzhou Long Lions

 On October 30, 2021, Mason signed with the Guangzhou Loong Lions of the Chinese Basketball Association.

+Le Mans

+On July 25, 2023, he signed with Le Mans of the LNB Pro A.

+Merkezefendi Belediyesi Denizli Basket

+On November 9, 2023, he signed with Yukatel Merkezefendi of the Basketbol Süper Ligi (BSL).

+Dubai Basketball

+On July 12, 2024, Mason signed a two-year contract with Dubai Basketball of the United Arab Emirates and the ABA League.
+He was the first official signing for the newly established club.